 Every year, I take it on as a personal challenge to make the Heck course just a little bit better than the year before.
 More gravel.
 More trail.
 More breathtaking Northwoods scenery.
 I consider the Heck of the North course to be found art.
-And I don’t want to disappoint for 2015.

-Cue cards for the course will be available at Packet Pickup on Friday October 2nd and Saturday October 3rd, 2015.
+Cue cards for the course will be available at Packet Pickup on Friday September 28 and Saturday, September 39, 2018.